MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Which apps are validated in my submission?

 The main app and the libraries required by the main app are validated and uploaded to [!INCLUDE[prod_short](../includes/prod_short.md)].
-If you have included libraries which are not required by the main app, they will be ignored during the validation and will not be uploaded to the service.
+If you have included libraries, which aren't required by the main app, they'll be ignored during the validation and won't be uploaded to the service.

-For example, let's consider an app A which has an offer in the AppSource marketplace and A depends on a library named B which doesn't have any dependencies.
+For example, let's consider an app A, which has an offer in the AppSource marketplace and A depends on a library named B, which doesn't have any dependencies.
 If you create a new submission with A as the main app and include B, C, and D as libraries, then only A and B will be validated.
-C and D will be ignored because they are not required by the main app A. If B is updated to depend on C and D, then all apps in the submission will now be validated by the service.
+C and D will be ignored because they aren't required by the main app A. If B is updated to depend on C and D, then all apps in the submission will now be validated by the service.

 > [!NOTE]
 > If some apps in your submission already have been uploaded to [!INCLUDE[prod_short](../includes/prod_short.md)] with the same version for some countries/regions, then the app will not be validated again for these countries/regions.